openequella/openequella.github.io/guides/SearchingUserGuide.md

 Clicking Add displays a ‘Successfully added this search to your favourites’ message and adds the search to your Favourite searches list.

 ### Sorting, filtering and sharing results
 Once search results display on the results screen, resources can be sorted and filtered to drill down to the most relevant results.
-Every results page in the EQUELLA system has sorting and filtering options, and these options may change, or additional options may display, depending on the type of results list.
+Every results page in the openEQUELLA system has sorting and filtering options, and these options may change, or additional options may display, depending on the type of results list.
 For example, the My resources results page has different filter options (Filter by keyword, Filter by collection and Filter by date modified) than the Search results page (Filter by owner, Filter by date modified).
 Additionally, search results can be shared with other users.

 ### Sort results
 Clicking the Sort drop-down opens the Sort pane, which provides options for sorting the results list.